raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

-The colour of the **Butterfly 2** sprite will also change on the Stage and below the Stage.
+The colour of the **Butterfly 2** sprite will also change on the Stage and in the Sprite list below the Stage.

 ![Butterfly 2 Costumes tab](images/butterfly-colour-changed.png)